edinburgh-napier/set09121/lectures/lecture4.md

 - Each ghost has it's own chase behaviour <!-- .element: class="fragment" -->
 	- Blinky always goes for you <!-- .element: class="fragment" -->
 	- Pinky tries to get in front of you <!-- .element: class="fragment" -->
-	- Inky targets a tile based on Blinky and your position <!-- .element: class="fragment" -->
+	- Inky targets a space based on Blinky and your position <!-- .element: class="fragment" -->
 	- Clyde is there too (he gets scared!) <!-- .element: class="fragment" -->
 - Behaviours change based on game state <!-- .element: class="fragment" -->